rameshrmz/CricketMatch-Results/README.md

 # Cricket Match Result Visualization:
 ***

-This Repo contain 2 kinds of Code to develop below graphs:
+This package contains 2 kind of Code to develop graph for Cricket Match Result:

   *Match Analysis and Score Comparision Graph*
   ---